Want to speak to someone? Call us on 1800 88 21 21

-At the completion of this program, you will have a strong research capability, an advanced understanding of epidemiological concepts, knowledge of the application of methods in biostatistics and economics in a variety of health settings.
-With practical experience conducting research throughout the 18 month program, you will be professionally trained with superior competencies in relevant research methodologies, ready to begin or further your career as an epidemiologist.
+At the completion of this program, you will have a strong research capability and improve clinical decision-making, an advanced understanding of epidemiological concepts, knowledge of the application of methods in biostatistics and economics in a variety of health settings.
+With practical experience conducting research throughout the program, you will be professionally trained with superior competencies in relevant research methodologies, ready to begin or further your career as an epidemiologist.

 To find out more about what you will study, visit the ‘Study’ tab.

 As an epidemiologist you will study diverse health care issues, perform research on serious, life-threatening diseases, diseases that are considered infectious, illnesses that run in families or medical conditions that have occurred as a result of exposure to environmental pollutants.

 Through the University of Newcastle’s Master of Clinical Epidemiology you will learn how to conceptualise, design and carry out epidemiological research addressing priority health concerns in both clinical and community settings.
 You will have a comprehensive understanding of how to collect and analyse information on the behaviour of a disease as well as learn to write explanations about research and talk to the public about the results of investigations.

 As an epidemiologist you may also investigate medications to make sure that the prescribed dosages are working for the people and carry out research to ensure that the side effects are minimised.

 You will learn to effectively draw upon and integrate knowledge of the research methods from a range of health disciplines in the development of epidemiological research.
 You will also improve your clinical decision making skills.